(Click on the picture to get rid of the caption)

 This is how it began.
-I was looking on l the Internet for information about a play from Malmö Stadsteater that I was writing about in my memoirs.
+I was looking on l the Internet for information about a play from Malmö Stadsteater that I was writing about in these memoirs.
 I hit on an Ingmar Bergman site where the photos said “foto Magda Molin”.
 I don’t remember what the play was, but it so happened that the photos were not my mother’s.
-They were by Alice Stridh who became the theater’s photographer when my mother left to settle in Nyköpinhg where Arne had his new job as a history and Swedish teacher at the lycée.
-Mother’s career as a top Swedish photographer was over.
+They were by Alice Stridh who became the theater’s photographer when my mother left to settle in Nyköping where Arne had his new job.
+He was now a history and Swedish teacher at Nyköping’s Gymnasium.

 My luck was made.
 Wonderful Elzbieta.
 For three years we worked together on my collection of the best possible versions of Mother’s photos.
-Many of the photos I had found on line were badly cut off, top, bottom or sides, and I now got the versions that were uncut.
-Elzbieta worked hard to get me all the photos she had.
+Many of the photos I had found on line were badly cut off, top, bottom or sides, and I now, from Elzbieta”s enormous work of scanning, got the versions that were uncut.
+Elzbieta worked hard to get me all the photos through to me.
 She scanned and scanned and gave me the information that was written on the backs of the photos – by Magda Molin and the names of the plays and the actors.

-There was still a lot of work left for me to do, since most of the pictures either had specks on them, were faded or needed treatment of some other kind.
+There was still a lot of work left for me to do, since most of the pictures either had specks on them, were faded or needed treatment of one kind or another.
 I made a separate album for each play and I wrote captions that explained more or less what was being expressed in Mother’s very expressive pictures — and obviously also the names of the plays, directors and actors.
-My spirits soared and I loved working with my new project, for three years.
+My spirits soared and I loved working with my new project.
+It took me, or I should say ‘us’ three years to get all ther photos scanned, treated and put up in J-atbum, where each okay has its own album.
 At the same time I also kept working on my memoirs, at a slowed-down tempo.
+I also kept writing my progressive-political essays for Axis of Logic and several other sites.
+At one point I realized U could not go on with my political writings and also be sure I would be able to finish my memoirs.
+So I gave up on politics, which has now become only a passive involvement.

 I managed, via a Swedish-American-French friend of mine, dearest Marianne Raynaud, to get the magazine for 1945 from Svenska fotografers förbund.
 A photo by Mother was the cover photo and as I read the photographer Winqvist’s “review” of the photo I was amazed and very happy.
 He raved about every aspect of the photo, from the composition to the technical perfection of the photo.
 Mother called the photo Skolflicka — School Girl.

 Mother had always loved theater and she actually began her career as a theater photographer with “Barbteatern” (the Children’s theater) at “Folkets Park” in Malmö.
 This was the amusement park which had several stages for performers of various kinds.
-I once saw, when I was a teenager, the famous singer-entertainer Mistinguett there, but she must have been in her 70s at that time since she was born in 1875.
-“She was at one time the highest-paid female entertainer in the world.[1” There were the usual rides, roller coaster, “Funny house”, the “Mirrors hall”, the Ghost ride, and more.
+I once saw, when I was a very young teenager, the famous singer-entertainer Mistinguett there, but she must have been in her 70s at that time since she was born in 1875.
+“She was at one time the highest-paid female entertainer in the world.[1“

 And there was also this children’s theater of very high quality.
 Mother knew the man who directed the plays, and she volunteered to become their photographer.
 A few young actors stood out, a couple of young girls (see photo) and Jan Malmsjö, who went on to become one of the most famous Swedish actors.
 He was also a singer and a star in several musicals.

 Jan was hailed as the new Gösta Ekman, but probably very few people today even know of Gösta Ekman as a name.
-Lena Horne however, is still pretty well known, I believe, even though she was a lot older than Jan, almost a different generation..
-And so is, of course, Jan Malmsjö to a Swede.
+Lena Horne however, is still pretty well known, I believe, even though she was a lot older than Jan, almost a different generation.
+And so is, of course, Jan Malmsjö, very well-known to a Swede.

-I have just two more of Mother’s competition photos.
+I have only two more of Mother’s competition photos.
 One of them is another photo the jury raved about.
 It was a photo of my sister at 14.
 Her photo was in the same SFF magazine as the School Girl.
-The other one is of me blowing soap bubbles.
-I had spent some time with Tante Gerda, Arne’s mother, in Mölle in the summer of 1945, and I seem to remember that Tante Gerda had bought me the sun hat.
+The other one is of me blowing soap bubbles, which I was amazed to see she had put up on the wall in her room in Nyköping.
+I had spent some time with Tante Gerda, Arne’s mother, in Mölle in the summer of 1945, and I remember that Tante Gerda had bought me the sun hat.

 At the end of 1945 Mother had three silver medals in all and a number of bronze medals.
 If she had won another silver medal that would have made one gold.
 I believe that the reason why she did not go on participating in the SFF contests was the overload of work she had taken on being the theater photographer as well as taking care of her own business.